hltcoe/vivisect/README.md

 This library is intended as unified task-based introspection of neural model layers for Tensorflow, PyTorch, and MXNet.
 Minimally, it consists of two components:

 1. A server, which provides a REST endpoint for receiving tensors and labels which it uses for lightweight tasks that calculate a *score* associated with each tensor's performance on each task
-2. A function, `probe`, imported from the `vivisect` library, that takes a neural model and attaches callbacks to its tensors for shipping them, along with appropriate labels, to the server, at appropriate intervals
+2. A function, `probe`, imported from the `vivisect` library, that takes a neural model and attaches callbacks to its operations for shipping tensors, along with appropriate labels, to the server, at appropriate intervals

 It will support three types of *score*: